 Nominations – Frequently Asked Questions

-All Terms of Reference (ToR) for governing bodies will be available on the LCA website in the lead up to General Synod (a link will be on the LCA Synod website).
+All Terms of Reference (ToR) for governing and advisory bodies are available on the LCA website.
 Have a look through the membership requirements as many have described the necessary competencies.

-Talk to your pastor about your intention and seek his support as he will need to be a referee and you will need to include his contact details on the Nomination form.
+Talk to your pastor about your intention and seek his support as he will need to be one of your referees (or, if you are a pastor, your district bishop) and you will need to include his contact details on the Nomination form.

 Complete all sections of the Nomination form and submit it to the Nominations Committee email@example.com

-Many governance bodies are competencies based.
+LCA governance and advisory bodies are competency-based.
 Have a look at the skills and competencies that are required and see where you fit.
-Governing bodies work as a team, and it is important that members are able to work together.
+Governing and advisory bodies work as a team, and it is important that members are able to work together.
 You also need to have time to commit to the preparation for meetings, to attend meetings and to undertake any task in between.

 An ideal candidate does all of these for the common good and with a loving heart!

-Any person who is aged over 18 years and is a confirmed and communing member of a congregation of the LCA is eligible to be on a governing body, except for some committees which may allow for non-Lutheran members (this provision is subject to the acceptance of the LCA Governance Policy).
+Any person who is aged over 18 years and is a communing member of a congregation of the LCA is eligible to be on a governing or advisory body, except for some advisory committees which allow for non-Lutheran members.
 There are also other requirements, including current working with children and/or police checks.
 Please refer to the Nomination form.

-The first step is to complete and sign the Nomination form making sure that you have included the details of your referees (refer also question 1 above).
-You will need to get your pastor, or District Bishop/LCA Bishop if you are a pastor, to agree to be your referee.
+The first step is to complete and sign the Nomination form making sure that you have included the details of your referees (refer also Q1 above).
+You will need to get your pastor, or district bishop/LCA bishop if you are a pastor, to agree to be your referee.
 Then scan and send it in.

-No. Only a congregation, an LCA board (as currently defined in the LCA’s By-laws), District Bishop or the LCA Bishop are able to submit a third party nomination.
+No. Only a congregation, an LCA governing or advisory body, district bishop or the LCA Bishop are able to submit a third party nomination.
 Please refer to this section of the Nomination form.

-It is not possible to nominate a non-Lutheran for membership to an LCA board.
-However, it may become possible (refer Q4) to nominate, as per the requirements of Q7, a non-Lutheran to serve on some committees of boards and councils (as well as other advisory groups).
+It is not possible to nominate a non-Lutheran for membership to an LCA board, council, commissions and some advisory committees.
+However, it is possible (refer to Q3) to nominate, as per the requirements of Q6, a non-Lutheran to serve on some committees of boards and councils (as well as other advisory groups).
 This may become necessary if a particular skill or area of expertise is not available within the church.
 Such nominations will be considered in the same way as any other nomination.

 Once a nomination has been received, it will be considered by the Nominations Committee.
 This process may include an interview and contact with your referees.
 The Nominations Committee will then submit its recommendations to the appointing/electing body for decision.

-In addition to the regular cycle of elections & appointments (ie at or following General Conventions of Synod) there is also the necessity to fill casual vacancies when members resign during the synodical period.
-In such circumstances, GCC or the appropriate body will make an appointment for the duration of the synodical term, based on a recommendation from the Nominations Committee using the process described above.
+In addition to the regular cycle of elections and appointments (ie at or following Conventions of General Synod), there is also the necessity to fill casual vacancies when members resign during the synodical period.
+In such circumstances, GCB or the appropriate body will make an appointment for the duration of the synodical term, based on a recommendation from the Nominations Committee using the process described above.

 In all circumstances, candidates are notified in writing after their appointment/election, or to advise them if they haven’t been successful.